centreon/centreon-broker/doc/release_notes/broker20.04.rst

 them on services, you just have to give the host id and the service id as parameters.
 All this is detailed in the Broker documentation.

+It is also possible to get the severity of a host or a service.
+We provide now the function broker_cache:get_severity(host_id, service_id).
+If you just give the host_id, we suppose you want a host severity.

 =======================
 Centreon Broker 20.04.1
 =======================